Crawford's HR carries Giants over Blue Jays

 Crawford’s go-ahead homer came an inning after Blue Jays right-hander Edwin Jackson completed a historic start, having allowed three runs (two earned) and six hits in five innings.
 He walked one and struck out two.

-Jackson’s start marked the 14th different big-league team for which he’s played, breaking a tie with Octavio Dotel for the most in Major League Baseball history.
+Jackson began the game by making a start for a record 14th different big-league team, breaking a tie with Octavio Dotel for the most in Major League Baseball history.

 Crawford’s homer, his second of the season, came off Ryan Tepera (0-2), who had replaced Jackson to start the sixth.